 It’s amazing to think he only played 31 games for us and still provided more memorable moments during that time than so many of our other players have managed in their far lengthier, drab, consolation-goal-off-the-arse, Coventry careers.
-His dream debut against Derby; the away goal vs Sunderland; the dummy against Newcastle; notching against Villa and Chelsea; the stunning volley against Watford, and of course – that fantasy-goal at home to Arsenal.
+His dream debut against Derby; the away goal vs Sunderland; the dummy against Newcastle; notching against Villa and Chelsea; the stunning volley against Watford, and of course – that fantasy goal at home to Arsenal.

 While I look back at the goals and will always place Robbie Keane at the top of my list of ultimate Cov signings, the one shame is that like so many of the quality players in my lifetime, his relationship with the club was such a fleeting one.
 In July 2000, with the new season just weeks away, news broke of a mega bid by Inter Milan – one that it was impossible for us to turn down.
 I remember it very well.
 It was a hot Sunday and I was helping my Dad chuck some stuff at the local tip, and much like the summer of 98 as news filtered through about Dublin’s omission from the World Cup squad, it was a tough blow to take for an irrational teenager with raging acne.

-Turns our we were both wrong.
+Turns out we were both wrong.

-But even when the move was confirmed and the photos of him with the Inter shirt started appearing on the news (and rudimentary football sites that 2000 offered), I never felt any betrayal or bad will towards him.
-I just loved him, and only ever wanted to watch him play football and do well.
+But even when the move was confirmed and the photos of him with the Inter shirt started appearing on the news (and the rudimentary football sites that 2000 offered), I never felt any betrayal or bad will towards him.
+I just loved him and only ever wanted to watch him play football and do well.
 That’s a feeling that I’ve held throughout his career, no matter which of the 42 supposed boyhood clubs he’s been playing for.

 Except Villa of course.
 Robbie Keane at Aston Villa could fuck right off.